PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="096" /><label for="096">![096](../slides/for_everyone/for_everyone.096.jpeg)</label>
 _096. But Wait, There's More!._

 But wait, there's more!
-Just because we now have a good process for passwords, doesn't mean than we're done.
+Just because we now have a good process for passwords, doesn't mean that we're done.

 ---